mdaffin/disconnected.systems/content/blog/2018-01-19-hosting-an-archlinux-repo-in-an-amazon-s3-bucket.md

 build/install manually.

-* [aurutils]: a set of utilities that make it easy to manage/update a repo with aur packages
+* [aurutils]: a set of utilities that make it easy to manage/update a repo with aur packages.
-* [s3fs-fuse]: allows us to mount an s3 bucket locally so we can add/update the repo using local tools
+* [s3fs-fuse]: allows us to mount an s3 bucket locally so we can add/update the repo using local tools.
-* [repose]: an alternitive to add-repo, but makes updating the repo easier
+* [repose]: an alternitive to add-repo, but makes deploying the repo easier inside a bucket.
+Aurutils automatically uses repose if it is installed, so we will not explictly use. ^
-* base-devel: needed to build aurutils and other packages
+* base-devel: needed to build aurutils and other packages.

 To install all of these run the following.